Got some gossip? Drop us an anonymous tip here or email firstname.lastname@example.org

 There are other factions at NatCon – such as the Australian Young Democrats and the much-maligned Liberals – but they play a pretty insignificant role due to their lack of delegates.
 There are also independents who are not aligned with any faction, but they too are unable to exert any real influence.

-Disclaimer: Luke Mesterovic was formerly affiliated with Student Unity.
+Disclaimer: Luke Mesterovic is a former member of Student Unity.